From EDTECH TEAM PRESS

 Turn the pages with an open mind and nagging curiosity; close the cover with a concrete plan and collection of strategies for integrating innovative imagination into your daily classroom practice.

-- Explore a catalog of over 40 classroom-ready exercises, lessons and experiences tailored to middle and high school, easily adapted to elementary and higher education
+- Explore a catalog of OVER 40 CLASSROOM-READY ACTIVITIES, LESSONS & EXPERIENCES tailored to middle and high school, easily adapted to elementary and higher education

 - Uncover strategies and tools for students to explain their intentions and go from “cool idea” to authentic understanding

-- Connect to an international network of educators and creators harnessing the power of intention and serious fun
+- Connect to an INTERNATIONAL NETWORK OF EDUCATORS & ARTISTS & INNOVATORS harnessing the power of intention and serious fun

 (Chapter: Literary 3×3: Literary Analysis Remixed & Reshuffled)